-- The incidence increases with age; it has been estimated that in people over 50 years of age, metabolic syndrome affects more than 40% of the population in the United States of America and nearly 30% in Europe.
+- The incidence increases with age; it has been estimated that in people over 50 years of age, metabolic syndrome affects more than 40% of the population in the USA and nearly 30% in Europe.

-- The worldwide prevalence of obesity has doubled in the last two decades.
+- The worldwide prevalence of obesity has doubled in a period of two decades.
 The prevalence of obesity and metabolic syndrome varies between different countries and ethnic groups.

-- Management of the underlying risk factors for CVD and diabetes (see box, below).
+- Management of the underlying risk factors for CVD and diabetes (see 'Lifestyle advice for people with metabolic syndrome', below).